chatwoot/docs/docs/user-guide/features/reports/conversation.md

 ### Trend

-The trend shows the percentage of increase in the metric data.
+The trend shows the percentage of increase or decrease in the metric data.
+It compares the current time period with the previous time period to provide valuable insights.
+For example, when analyzing the number of conversations for a specific week, the Trend metric would compare this week's numbers with the numbers from the previous week.

 It is displayed on the right side of each metric in the report.
-Calculation of trend in given below.
+The formula used for calculating the trend is given below.

 `trend = ((current - previous)/previous)*100`